kasrasadeghi/cornerstone-wiki/deeper-access.md

 Here are some solutions to this problem:
 - run those passes for the compiler and cache the results (lazy approach)
   - k: might be hard to reason about

+TODO
+- eager:
+  - run composable piece
+- lazy:
-- register a hook that catches error messages before they propagate back up to the user
+  - register a hook that catches error messages before they propagate back up tow the user
   - k: very flexible, but also very spaghetti